-As for now you can get a schedule for race distances from 5k to a marathon.
+As for now you can get a schedule for race distances from 5k (even if it’s your first!) to an ultra.
 You can pick a distance, date and desired finish time.
 Based on your historical data, we’ll check if the goal is realistich and will provide a personalized training schedule.

 When not on a subscription, the progress bar compares your progress to the one we predict when perfectly following our schedule.